-Previous articles in this series looked at the consequences of failing to plan for disaster recovery, and the key attributes of a disaster recovery service provider.
-In this article we look at how you can avoid being left out in the cold if your organisation and a number of your neighbours declare a disaster at the time.
+Previous articles in this series looked at the consequences of failing to plan for disaster recovery and the key attributes of a disaster recovery service provider.
+In this article, we look at how you can avoid being left out in the cold if your organisation and a number of your neighbours declare a disaster at the same time.

 What is a Multi-Declaration Disaster Scenario?

-Dramatic events such as terrorism attacks, storms and earthquakes are often given as examples of multi-declaration disaster scenarios.
+Dramatic events such as terrorist attacks, storms, and earthquakes are often given as examples of multi-declaration disaster scenarios.
 However, lesser and more contained disaster scenarios also have the potential to affect the business continuity of multiple organisations.
-Examples of these events are denial of access, major telecommunications disruption or extended loss of power across the local grid.
-Any one of these could see you and neighbouring businesses declaring a disaster for anything from a few days to several weeks.
+Examples of these events are a denial of access, major telecommunications disruption or extended loss of power across the local grid.
+Anyone of these could see you and neighbouring businesses declaring a disaster for anything from a few days to several weeks.
 And, if the affected location houses your core business systems, this will have repercussions on the operations of your entire branch network.
 Will your business continuity service provider have the capacity to help you in such a scenario?

 No Room at the Inn

 You’ve developed a business continuity plan which meets your corporate risk management strategy and your corporate governance requirements.
 You’ve carefully selected a business continuity service provider with the appropriate disaster recovery facilities.
 The multi-subscriber server meets your specifications, and the recovery suite will house over 80 key staff at individual workstations – which can be rapidly customised to your standard desktop operating environment.
 Even your inbound contact centre can be accommodated, to minimize customer inconvenience and lost revenues

 You have established telecommunications links between the business continuity provider and your national network.
 You regularly – and successfully – test your business continuity plan and feel confident your organisation will survive a disaster that destroys your computer systems and renders your head office premises uninhabitable.